You know, to show you how much I've been paying attention here, my top monitor has been stuck.

 They hate judgmentalism.

-They despise it, and that's what they think of morality.
+And that's what they think of morality.

 Hence, that's why we have the culture war.

-Some simple concepts is right and wrong.
+Some simple concepts as right and wrong.

 No, you don't get to determine that, they tell us.